opencultureagency/Open-Learning-Guide/text/content.md

 Choose the Tool, Craft Your Story and Engage Your Audience Data storytelling tools and resources for creative, community-based storytelling.

-## GLOSSARY … TERMS … QUESTIONS ??? …
+## GLOSSARY
 **Android?** is a robot designed to act and look like a human, and is now commonly known as a Linux-based open source mobile operating systems (OS), developed by Google for smart phones

-**Blended Learning?** is a form of teaching and learning where the student learns at least part of the content and instruction via digital and online media with some element of student control over time, place, path, or pace (the Step-Up / icebauhaus e-Learning platform is intended to encourage both Blended Learning, promoting OERs and the development of P2P for learning)
+**Blended Learning?** is a form of teaching and learning where the student learns at least part of the content and instruction via digital and online media with some element of student control over time, place, path, or pace (the Step-Up Juba Media Lab / iceHubs Global eLEARNING platform is intended to encourage both Blended Learning, promoting OERs and the development of P2P for learning)

-**Code-a- thon (or Hackathon)?** Computer programmers and developers, visual and user experience designers collaborate intensively to build innovative software.
+**Code-a- thon (or Hackathon)** Computer programmers and developers, visual and user experience designers collaborate intensively to build innovative software.

 **DIY?** Do It Yourself